EU Erasmus + KA 2 Projects

 the COOL FB group on: https://www.facebook.com/tools4clil

 OR simply follow the NEWS at the bottom of the COOL website:

-The projects are led by the POOLS partnership.
-Since 2002 POOLS has led EU funded projects, which have developed resources in Language Teaching and Technology Enhanced Teaching.
+The projects ETI is or was involved in are led by the POOLS partnership.
+Since 2002, POOLS has led EU-funded projects, which have developed resources in Language Teaching and Technology Enhanced Teaching.

 The CLIL4 U was an EU KA2 (Key Activity) Multilateral Projects which addressed the need for tools, teaching resources and materials for the application of CLIL in the Primary Education and the Vocational sectors.

 We worked on this project for 2 years, together with partners from Denmark, Spain, Italy, and Switzerland.
 The partners came from both Primary & Vocational backgrounds (schools), with ETI as the Quality Assurance/Teacher Training partner of the Project.